 Can I use hardwood or stone cills with your Scandinavian windows?

-If you wish to fit your window on a hardwood or stone cill you can ask us not to fit the standard cill packer.
+If you wish to fit your window on a hardwood or stone cill you can choose no packer when configuring your new windows.

 Please note: When installing windows with hardwood or stone cill you should still follow our measuring guidelines - but then also subtract the height of the cill you are using.